nim-lang/Nim/doc/mm.rst

 Other MM modes
 --------------

-.. node:: The other memory management strategies are effectively morbund.
+.. note:: The other memory management strategies are effectively morbund.

 .. note:: The default `refc` GC is incremental, thread-local and not "stop-the-world".